How to Plan a Solo Gallery Exhibition (With a Dash of Virgo Energy!)

 Step 1: Start with the Space

-First things first, I had to assess the gallery space.
+First things first, assess the gallery space.
 Think of it as measuring a blank canvas (literally) where your art will live for the duration of the show.
 Take note of the room dimensions, lighting, and wall space.
 These are the key ingredients in creating a cohesive layout that will highlight your work and guide viewers through your story.
+I mapped out the gallery and counted how many artworks could be exhibited while still allowing breathing room.

-Virgo Tip: Sketch out a floor plan!
+Virgo Tip: Ask for a copy of the layout or sketch out your own floor plan!
 It’s a fantastic way to visualize how many pieces can comfortably fit without overwhelming the space.
-I mapped out the gallery and counted how many artworks could be exhibited while still allowing breathing room.

 Step 2: Choose Your Theme or Narrative